 - Radiolucent for C-arm imaging

-Clinical Insights and Benefits
+Clinical Insights and Benefits of the Leg Elevator

 Our patient positioning solutions are a robust way to transform the positioning of patients for each case.
 One of the challenges of positioning patients for surgery, is ensuring that anatomical landmarks are consistent from case to case.
 We have partnered with orthopedic surgeons to design each piece, and have ensured the precise angles and measurements are ideal for each surgery.

 The Ramp saves valuable OR time by making it easy for all operating room staff to position the patient consistently and efficiently.
-You can use The Ramp for ankle fractures, pilon fractures, calcaneus fractures, and foot fractures.
+You can use The Ramp leg elevator for ankle fractures, pilon fractures, calcaneus fractures, and foot fractures.
 It is a non-sterile piece that can be used in conjunction with our Custom Sterile Bags, that are designed specifically to fit the Ramp.
 You can also use under the sterile drapes.

 - Radiolucent for easy imaging